 - Knees, heels, and ankles

-Most pressure sores are caused by friction, shear, and sustained pressure.
-Residents, especially those confined to a wheelchair and bed should be inspected regularly even if their positions are moved frequently.
+Most bedsores are caused by friction, shear, and sustained pressure.
+Residents, especially those confined to a wheelchair and bed, should be inspected regularly even if their positions are moved frequently.

 Medical Complications as a Result of Bedsores

-As aforementioned, bedsores can lead to an array of other medical conditions if not monitored and treated in the early stages:
+Bedsores can lead to an array of other medical conditions if not monitored and treated in the early stages.
+Some possible complications include:

-Cancer: Chronic pressure sores can develop into squamous cell carcinoma, a type of destructive type of cancer that almost always requires surgery.
+- Cancer: Chronic sores can develop into squamous cell carcinoma, a destructive type of cancer that almost always requires surgery.

-Joint/Bone Infections: Bone and joint infections develop after burying themselves deep into pressure sores.
-Also known as infectious or septic arthritis, these types of infections can not only damage cartilage and tissues, but can also severely restrict joint functions.
+- Joint/Bone Infections: Bone and joint infections develop after burying themselves deep into pressure sores.
+Also known as infectious or septic arthritis, these types of infections can not only damage cartilage and tissue, but can also severely restrict joint functions.

-Sepsis: Sepsis is defined as a bacterial infection of the bloodstream or body tissues.
-Sepsis can occur when bacteria enters into the victim’s bloodstream via the open pressure sores.
-Once this happens, bacteria can quickly spread throughout the body, resulting in life-threatening organ failure and other issues.
+- Sepsis: Sepsis occurs when bacteria enters into the victim’s bloodstream via the open pressure sores.
+Instead of fighting off the bacteria, the body turns on itself.
+Sepsis can quickly spread throughout the body resulting in life-threatening organ failure and other issues.

-There are a few ways to treat bedsores which will depend upon the level of the wounds.
-For Stage I pressure sores, a combination of antibiotics and cleaning solutions are usually used.
+There are a few ways to treat bedsores, which depend upon the level of the wound.
+For Stage I sores, a combination of antibiotics and cleaning solutions are usually effective.
 Victims should also be repositioned regularly.
-Supportive aids should always be available, such as specialized cushions, pillows, and mattresses.
+Supportive aids should always be available, such as specialized cushions, pillows and mattresses.

-For the advanced stages, victims may need to undergo surgery via mechanical, autolytic, or enzymatic debridement in order to successfully remove the damaged tissues.
+For advanced stages, victims may need to undergo surgery via mechanical, autolytic or enzymatic debridement in order to successfully remove the damaged tissue.
 Afterwards, cleansing and bandaging the wounds is extremely imperative and must be done regularly.
-Pain medication and antibiotics are typically described as well, per the Mayo Clinic.
+Pain medication and antibiotics are typically prescribed as well.

-Along with pain medication and antibiotics, victims are encouraged to eat a balanced, healthy diet as nutrition and hydration will help the healing process.
+Along with pain medication and antibiotics, patients should eat a healthy diet.
+Nutrition and hydration will help the healing process.
 In addition, muscle relaxants may be prescribed as some victims experience muscle spasms.